Man washing the windshield of his car

 Earthquake deductible for personal property coverage

 If the earthquake also damages your personal property in your home, you’d be covered, but you’d have to pay the deductible on that coverage as well.
-If you have $100,000 in Personal Property coverage, you’d owe a $5,000 deductible* on that part of the claim. ($100,000 x .05)
+If you have $100,000 in personal property coverage, you’d owe a $5,000 deductible* on that part of the claim. ($100,000 x .05)

 Even though it’s one earthquake (one occurrence), as the policyholder you would pay both deductibles, which could result in a large expense on an earthquake claim.
 Still, that deductible would be significantly less than paying the entire cost to repair or rebuild your home following an earthquake.

 Insurance deductibles play an important part in how insurance works and how companies can keep insurance affordable.
+Insurance policies include them to:

+• Control insurance costs.
 Insurance deductibles reduce the number of small claims insurance companies must pay and process.
 Sharing the risk for those smaller claims helps control insurance costs and make rates more affordable for policyholders.

 If insurance policies didn’t have a deductible, policyholders would receive the full amount of the claim from the insurance company.
 They wouldn’t have a financial stake to deter fraudulent claims which would likely lead to more fraud in auto and home insurance claims.
 When fraud increases, the cost of insurance increases.